galaxyproject/video-lectures/README.md

 Class tags
 -   `.document` :  in the hand-on document and not in the slide show
--   `.slide_only` : in the slide show and not in the hand-on document
+-   `.onslides` : in the slide show and not in the hand-on document
 -   `.spoken` : is read by the text-to-speech in the video